kubernetes/enhancements/keps/sig-api-machinery/5958-client-opt-out-managedfields/README.md

 ### Implementation Details

-1.  **API Server Serializer:** Add an `ExcludeManagedFields` option to the JSON and CBOR serializers.
-When this option is set, the serializer skips `metadata.managedFields` during encoding and exposes this variant as a distinct codec on `runtime.SerializerInfo` with its own `Identifier()`.
+1.  **API Server Serializer:** Add an `ExcludeManagedFields` option to the JSON and Protobuf serializers.
+When this option is set, the serializer strips `metadata.managedFields` from the Go object before encoding and exposes this variant as a distinct codec on `runtime.SerializerInfo` with its own `Identifier()`.
 The content type negotiation layer selects the appropriate serializer based on the `drop` parameter in the `Accept` header.
+Protobuf support is critical since `kube-controller-manager` and `kube-scheduler` use Protobuf by default.
+CRDs are also in scope — the `apiextensions-apiserver` constructs its own `SerializerInfo` for custom resources and will need to wire in the `ExcludeManagedFields` variant alongside its existing serializers.
 2.  **Watch Cache:** No changes are needed to the watch cache or `cachingObject`.
 The `cachingObject`'s `serializationsCache` is keyed by `runtime.Identifier`.
 Since the stripped serializer has a different `Identifier` than the full serializer, the cache naturally maintains both forms as separate entries.
 This means that until all watchers migrate to dropping `managedFields`, each watch event will be serialized twice (once with and once without `managedFields`).
 Benchmarking shows this dual-serialization adds roughly 62% more time and 83% more memory per event, but this overhead is constant regardless of watcher count and is offset by the smaller payload sizes.
-3.  **Discovery:** The capability should be discoverable via the supported media types in the API discovery.
+3.  **Discoverability:** The capability should be discoverable via the supported media types in the OpenAPI schema.
-4.  **Client-side Mitigation:** Update `managedfields.ExtractInto` to return an explicit error if `managedFields` is missing or nil.
-This prevents clients that have opted out from accidentally performing operations that require `managedFields` (like certain "extract-modify-patch" workflows).
+4.  **Client-side Mitigation:** `managedfields.ExtractInto` already returns `nil` (no error) when no matching managed fields entry is found, which is a safe no-op.
+No changes to `ExtractInto` error handling are needed.
+Clients that opt out should be aware that `ExtractInto` will silently return empty results.

 #### In-tree Controller Migration